collectivecardgame/library/docs/faq.md

 Collective is a young game, and we (the developers) are willing to make changes to the core rules of the game if we think they will promote better gameplay.
 A recent example of this was changing the maximum hand size from 13.
 The hard limit is still 13, but at the end of turn, players discard extra cards in hand until they have ten.
 Among the reasons we made this change:

 - At times, the meta involved both players regularly having full hands of 13 cards.
-We generally found this to be an undesireable game state, as did most players and playtesters.
+We generally found this to be an undesirable game state, as did most players and playtesters.
 - We already had concerns about ease of use when we make a phone version of Collective, and players were already finding it difficult to simply click on their intended card in hand on desktop.

 We want to avoid making too many additional changes to the core gameplay, but reserve the right to do so.
 The entire game is a bit of an experiment, and when early decisions (such as setting many numbers in the game to 13) seem like clear mistakes, we will change them.